liujingtong/Liu-Portfolio/final_project_wireframe.md

 - Do you think the current graphs are understandable to you?
 If not, what kind of graphs do you prefer?

 ### Findings from your interviews
+From the interview, most people were able to follow along my storyline.
+However, some of them think the connection between call-to-action and the previous content seemed a bit weak.

+**Intro**
+For the intro image, out of 4 interviewees, 3 preferred an image of individuals after terrorist attack and 1 preferred a picture of city scape after terrorist attack.
+1 person mentioned that it largely depended on what my end goal is: to raise people's awareness of terrorism, a picture of individuals may be more relatable to the general public than a city scape.
+> I would go with an image of individuals because although a devastated city look shocking, people may think that oh this is horrible but it's not my hometown, you know, so it is less relatable.

-**Trend in 2014:**
+**Trend in 2014**
-People are interested in what happened in 2014, causing an uplift in number of terrorist attacks.
-Look into social and economical factors that contribute to this phenomenon.
+Most interviewees were interested in what happened in 2014 that caused such an hike in the number of terrorist attacks.
+3 people mentioned that I can look into social and economical factors that contribute to this phenomenon.

 **What else do you like to see in the narrative?**
+One interviewee mentioned she wanted to see more about the influence that terrorism groups are trying to make through new channels, like social platforms and media outlets.
-"The Islamic State uses social media to promote its beliefs and attract newcomers, especially younger generation.
+> The Islamic State uses social media to promote its beliefs and attract newcomers, especially younger generation.
 How did they do this?
-I would like to know more data about that."
+I would like to know more data about that.

-How social media help spread terrorism?
+Another suggestion is related to the connection between call-to-action and content mentioned above.
+Two interviewees said it was unclear how terrorism is close to the public.

-"People know about terrorism by their names and locations, but they feel like it's quite far from their lives.
-Maybe you can find some data to show like there's one terrorist in every 100 or so people."
+>People know about terrorism by their names and locations, but they feel like it's quite far from their lives.
+Maybe you can find some data to show like there's one terrorist in every 100 or so people.
-Showcase how terrorism is close to the public.

 ### Wireframes
 <iframe src="https://public.tableau.com/views/Terroristattacks_15746600294590/Sheet1?:showVizHome=no&:embed=true"